BatchClayderman/DifferentialEvolution/Readme.md

 The default objective function used is in `config.csv`.
 Custom scheme can be specified in `de.m` under `options.use_mutation_scheme`.
 All the objective functions would be tested after a scheme is specified.

 ### Acknowledges
-This project is referred to https://github.com/iskunalpal/Differential-Evolution.
+This project is referred to [https://github.com/iskunalpal/Differential-Evolution](https://github.com/iskunalpal/Differential-Evolution).

+The improved version can also be found at [https://github.com/YiYistudy/DifferentialEvolution](https://github.com/YiYistudy/DifferentialEvolution).

+Related publication: Lin Y, Yang Y, Zhang Y. Improved differential evolution with dynamic mutation parameters[J].
+Soft Computing, 2023: 1-19.